pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 Bridges-2 supports running Singularity containers, allowing encapsulated environments to be built from scratch.
-You cannot use Docker containers on Bridges-2, but you can download a container from Docker and convert it to Singularity format.
-There are examples showing how to convert containers below.
+You cannot use Docker containers on Bridges-2, but you can download a Docker container and convert it to Singularity format.
+Examples are given below showing how to convert containers.

-You can either use a container already present in Bridges-2 (under `/ocean/containers/ngc`) or create your own.
+There are many containers for AI/BD applications already installed on Bridges-2 in directory `/ocean/containers/ngc`.
+These are alrady in Singularity format and ready to use.
+You can use one of these containers or create your own.

 ###
 <table>